 - Adequate fire fighting equipment must be available on site and in good working order (including at least one type ABC (all purpose) minimum 4.5 kg fire extinguisher and 3 fire beaters per working area).
-The persons on site must be trained in the use of such equipment. - The main contractor must provide a list of all authorities involved in fire fighting in the region.
-This list must include emergency contact numbers and must be visible at the site office. - The contractors must establish an emergency procedure (with contact numbers) to the satisfaction of ECO.
+The persons on site must be trained in the use of such equipment. - The owner must provide a list of all authorities involved in fire fighting in the region, including neighbouring land-owners.
+This list must include emergency contact numbers and must be visible at the office. - The owner must establish an emergency procedure (with contact numbers).